 July 9, 2013 — We continue our series of reader suggested articles with today’s installment on renting in retirement.
 First we will explore the pros and cons of buying vs. renting, then we’ll share some tips and techniques for find your best place to retire rental.
 We hope you enjoy the article, and look forward to your Comments below.

 We Americans seem to have been collectively brainwashed when it comes to the belief that home ownership is a cardinal virtue.
 For sure, owning your home can make a lot of sense.
 But the truth is, renting a home, particularly for the winter, is often a much better idea for many people’s situations.
-Let’s start off by comparing some of the advantages of renting a home vs. buying your place to retire:
+We buy houses in Seattle and flip them on a monthly basis – so we’re kind of experts in the field.
+Let’s start off with some tips from us by comparing some of the advantages of renting a home vs. buying your place to retire:

 Pros of Home Ownership: